PDP-10/its/README.md

    - The ITS monitor (kernel).
    - Exec DDT, standalone debugger.
    - NSALV, standalone file system tool.
+   - DSKDMP, disk bootstrap and file access.
+   - KSFEDR, manipulate front-end file system.

-4. The system is restarted, the rebuilt monitor and salvager are combined into a new ITS binary, which is then started.
+4. The new DSKDMP is installed, and the rebuilt monitor and salvager are combined into a new ITS binary, which is then started.

 5. Remaining programs are rebuilt: